Chechen Kurds: Later history

-When H. F. B. Lynch visited Eastern Anatolia in 1901, he wrote that the Circassians (referring to Chechens) wore traditional clothings and that their living standards were far better than that of their Armenian and Kurdish neighbours.
+When H. F. B. Lynch visited Eastern Anatolia in 1901, he wrote that the Circassians (referring to Chechens) wore traditional clothing and that their living standards were far better than that of their Armenian and Kurdish neighbours.

 In 1925, the Kurds of the newly proclaimed Republic of Turkey staged a rebellion led by Sheikh Said.
 Some local Chechens supported the rebellion while others actively worked to constrain it.

 While it was already reported by Kurdish writer Mehmet Şerif Fırat, in his description of Varto in 1948 that the local Chechens there had forgotten the Chechen language, the Turkish state claimed in a secret report in 1987 that the Chechens spoke Kurdish as their mother tongue.